-Developing good character: Parents should lead not only to avoid bad deeds for children but also to idolatry.
-Parents should develop a good character such as helping each other, do charity, empathy, justice, and many more as long as parallel with Islamic rules.
+- Developing good character: Parents should lead not only to avoid bad deeds for children but also to idolatry.
+Parents should develop a good character such as helping each other, doing charity, empathy, justice, and many more as long as parallel with Islamic rules.

 Here are some methods for moral preparation: